The Five Most-Hated Companies Of 2014

 No. 1: American Apparel Inc. (NYSEMKT: APP)

-The fashion has logged $300 million in losses since 2010.
+The fashion brand has logged $300 million in losses since 2010.
 APP stock lost half its value this year, from Jan.
 2, 2014 ($1.14 per share) to March 28 ($0.47 per share).
 It has slightly rebounded since, and will finish the year down roughly 12%.

 In 2005, two former employees filed harassment lawsuits against (now former – keep reading) American Apparel Chief Executive Officer Dov Charney.
-They claimed Charney conducted job interviews in his underwear, hired women based on his sexual interests, and made crude gestures in the office.
+They claimed Charney conducted in his underwear, hired women based on his sexual interests, and made crude gestures in the office.
 The cases were settled out of court, but Charney's behavior never stopped.

 In 2011, former employee Irene Morales sued Charney for $250 million.
 She claimed Charney sexually harassed her as a minor.
 Charney said in a deposition on the matter, “There's some of us that love sluts.
 It could also be an endearing term.”
 That year, four more women filed piggyback lawsuits on Morales' claims.